 \subsubsection{MRI To PET}

-Positron emission tomography (PET) is a very essential measure to measure myelin content changes in-vivo in multiple sclerosis.
-However, PET imaging is very expensive and invasive due to the injection of a radioactive tracer.
+Positron emission tomography (PET) is an essential measure of myelin content changes in vivo in multiple sclerosis.
+However, PET imaging is costly and invasive due to the injection of a radioactive tracer.
 In contrast, MRI is much safer since it is not invasive.
-Therefore, it significantly motivates the researchers to synthesize MRI from PET~\cite{Wei2018LearningMC}.
-In addition, PET is also regarded as the gold standard for the diagnosis of Alzheimer's disease (AD).
-As previous mentioned, PET can be prohibitive due to the cost and invasive nature.
-Shin~\textit{et al.}~\cite{Shin2020GANDALFGA} propose an conditional GAN to synthesis from MRI to PET, where the auxiliary information is from AD diagnosis.
-Liu~\textit{et al.}~\cite{Liu2022AssessingCP} employ a GAN to synthesize PET from MRI and then feed the generated PET and real MRI into the segmentation task.
-Hu~\textit{et al.}~\cite{Hu2022BidirectionalMG} employ a bidirectional mapping mechanism to synthesize MR to CT and CT to MR simultaneously.
-Kao~\textit{et al.}~\cite{kao2021demystifying} propose to lay the explanatory groundwork for the cross-modal medical image translation model by exploring the biological plausibility behind the deep neural net, particularly focusing on the T1-MRI to PET translation, as shown in Fig. \ref{fig:synthesis_range}(b).
+Therefore, it significantly motivates the researchers to synthesize PET from MRI~\cite{Wei2018LearningMC}.
+In addition, PET is also regarded as the gold standard for diagnosing Alzheimer's disease (AD).
+As previously mentioned, PET can be prohibitive due to its cost and invasive nature.
+Shin~\textit{et al.}~\cite{Shin2020GANDALFGA} propose a conditional GAN to synthesize PET from MRI, where the auxiliary information is from AD diagnosis.
+Liu~\textit{et al.}~\cite{Liu2022AssessingCP} employ a GAN to synthesize PET from MRI and then feed the generated PET and real MRI into the segmentation.
+Hu~\textit{et al.}~\cite{Hu2022BidirectionalMG} employ a bidirectional mapping mechanism to synthesize between MRI to CT.
+Kao~\textit{et al.}~\cite{kao2021demystifying} lay the explanatory groundwork for the cross-modal medical image translation model by exploring the biological plausibility behind the deep neural network, mainly focusing on the T1-MRI to PET translation, as shown in Fig.~\ref{fig:synthesis_range}(b).
 The architecture details are shown in Fig.~\ref{fig:mri_pet_arch}.
-The input MRI is fed into two feature encoder.
-One is the spatial encoder, the other is tissue encoder.
-The spatial feature and the tissue feature are merged and sent into the generator to synthesize the target PET.
+The input MRI is fed into two feature encoders.
+One is the spatial encoder; the other is the tissue encoder.
+The spatial and tissue features are merged and sent into the generator to synthesize the target PET.